Certified Healthcare Emergency Power Professional (CHEPP®)

 Online Class: 10/01/23 – 11/30/23

 The Certified Healthcare Emergency Power Professional (CHEPP®) program highlights your experience and knowledge of emergency power supply systems (EPSS) in the healthcare industry.
 We encourage you to identify yourself as a Certified Healthcare Emergency Power Professional (CHEPP®) upon completing the CHEPP online program.
 Use your CHEPP® designation after your name and incorporate your certification into your resume or curriculum vitae.

 There are 170+ different Emergency Power Supply System (EPSS) requirements.
 The CHEPP® ensures you understand these requirements.
 In the creation of the CHEPP® program, MGI used the following references:

 - NFPA 110, Standard for Emergency and Standby Power Systems

-- Centers for Medicare and Medicaid Service (CMS) (Health Care)
+- Centers for Medicare and Medicaid Service (CMS) 42 CFR 482.15

 About the Creator

-Dan Chisholm Sr., President of MGI Consulting Services, currently serves as the Chairman of the National Fire Protection Association’s Technical Committees responsible for NFPA 110, Emergency and Standby Power Systems, NFPA 111, Stored Electrical Energy Emergency and Standby Power Systems, and a technical committee member of the Electrical Section of NFPA 99, Health Care Facilities Code, while also serving as a primary emergency power consultant to the U.S. Army Medical Department (AMEDD) and the Department of Defense.
+Dan Chisholm, President of MGI Consulting Services, currently serves as the Chairman of the National Fire Protection Association’s Technical Committees responsible for NFPA 110, Emergency and Standby Power Systems, NFPA 111, Stored Electrical Energy Emergency and Standby Power Systems, and a technical committee member of the Electrical Section of NFPA 99, Health Care Facilities Code, while also serving as a primary emergency power consultant to the U.S. Army Medical Department (AMEDD) and the Department of Defense.